Procedure – Electronic Resources and Internet Safety

 All students will be educated about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyberbullying awareness and response:

-- Training on online safety issues and materials implementation will be made available for administration, staff, and families.
+C. Information about online safety issues will be made available for families.

 Copyright